Jesaya Nyamu

 Jesaya Nyamu (born 20 March 1942) is a Namibian politician.
 A member of the Rally for Democracy and Progress (RDP), he was a high level member of the South West Africa People's Organization (SWAPO) from 1964, when he fled into exile, until 2002, when he was expelled from the party for "disobedience".
-He was a member of SWAPO's Central Committee from 1975 until his expulsion from the party in 2002.
-In 2007, he registered a new political party, the Rally for Democracy and Progress (RDP) and was unanimously selected as the party's Secretary General in 2008.
+He was a member of SWAPO's central committee from 1975 until his expulsion from the party in 2002.
+In 2007, he registered a new political party, the Rally for Democracy and Progress (RDP) and was unanimously selected as the party's secretary general in 2008.
 He was elected to the National Assembly of Namibia with RDP in the 2009 general election.

 Personal

 Nyamu was born on 20 March 1942 in Oshigambo, Oshikoto Region (located in Ovamboland) to Abyatar Nyamu and Albertine Shipanga.

 Exile

 Nyamu fled into exile with SWAPO in 1964.
-First going to then Tanganyika (now Tanzania) then the United States, Nyamu studied economics at the University of California, Berkeley.
+First going to then Tanganyika (now Tanzania), then the United States, Nyamu studied economics at the University of California, Berkeley.
 Following graduation, Nyamu went to the Soviet Union, where he studied economic planning.
-Following the end of his education, he became an important SWAPO diplomat across Africa; posts included key SWAPO allies Tanzania and Zambia.
-From 1976 to 1980, Nyamu was the Deputy Secretary for Information in Luanda, Angola and from 1980 to 1985, SWAPO's representative in Addis Ababa, Ethiopia.
+Following his education, he became an important SWAPO diplomat across Africa; posts included key SWAPO allies Tanzania and Zambia.
+From 1976 to 1980, Nyamu was the deputy secretary for information in Luanda, Angola and from 1980 to 1985, SWAPO's representative in Addis Ababa, Ethiopia.